 Complete this one-minute quiz and find the right products for you.

 Your body is always in pursuit of balance, and taking certain drugs and substances affects your body’s ability to maintain homeostasis.

 Withdrawal symptoms happen when the body over-regulates to compensate for the drugs present in the system.
 The more you take, the more your body must learn to compensate, which will lead to a higher tolerance.

 Once a person stops taking the drug, the body must then learn to find balance without it.

 Hormones and neurotransmitters cause physical withdrawal symptoms such as vomiting, fever and drug-seeking behaviour.

 With CBD, no such reaction can occur since the substance doesn’t have the same impact on the body.
-CBD is non-psychoactive and does not lead to addiction, so there is no known risk of withdrawal.
+CBD is non-psychoactive and does not lead to addiction, so there is no known risk of CBD withdrawal.

-What are the Risks of Taking CBD?
+What are the risks and side effects of CBD?

 CBD customers need to be cautious when purchasing CBD online and in stores.